-Early signs of escalation:
+- Early signs of escalation:

-- Tensed body language (yours or the other person's)
+- Tense body language (yours or the other person's);

-- Taking up personal space
+- Taking up personal space;

-- Touching or grabbing to emphasize your point
+- · Touching or grabbing to emphasize your point;

-- · Raised voice
+- Raised voice;

-- Rapid speech
+- Rapid speech;

-- Excessive sweating
+- Excessive sweating;

-- Excessive hand gestures: balled fists, hands on the hips etc.
+- Excessive hand gestures: balled fists, hands on hips, etc.

 Escalation happens when a person is trying to win an argument.
 Things escalate when someone is judgmental.
 Escalation happens because two people are in conflict and are dysregulated.
 When someone attacks you, your first response is to defend - this causes stress and an adrenaline rush.
 The aggressor is experiencing the exact same feelings.
 So there are two people who are dysregulated.
-If you remain calm, this would automatically lead to de-escalation.
+If you remain calm, this will automatically lead to de-escalation.